Tecmo Super Bowl II: Special Edition: Reception

-The game saw a relatively limited release, with only 15,000 units of the Super NES version being shipped to retailers.
+The game saw a relatively limited release, with only 15,000 units of the Super NES version being shipped to US retailers in January 1995.
+In November 1995, the SNES version sold an estimated 30,634 units in the US, where it was the ninth best-selling SNES game of the month.

 In their review of the Super NES version, GamePro commented that "Year after year, Tecmo's football games remain popular with players, even though other carts boast better graphics and game play.
 Super Bowl II continues that trend: It's a decent game that'll still rank high in the sales."
 They cited the stats as the game's best feature, but criticized that the graphical style is outdated and there aren't as many plays as in other football video games.
 They nonetheless concluded that the game is "undeniably fun, especially for first-time players."